johnwcowan/r7rs-work/EnvironmentsMIT.md

   *  MIT Scheme does not have libraries in the sense of R6RS or R7RS, so the `environment` procedure is not supported.

+  *  Immutable environments are not supported, so `environment-freeze!` can be implemented as a procedure that does nothing.

+  *  The `make-environment` procedure is called `make-top-level-environment`.

+  *  The `environment-unbind` procedure is called `unbind-variable`, although it can unbind any name, not just a variable.

+  *  The `interaction-procedure` environment can be simplemented as a procedure that returns the value of the variable `user-initial-environment`.

+  *  The `scheme-report-environment` and `null-environment` procedures can be implemented as follows:

+     1. Check the *version* argument and make sure its value is 5; raise an exception otherwise.

+     2. Create a fresh environment with the `make-root-top-level-environment` procedure.

+     3. Populate the new environment with the appropriate R5RS bindings using the `link-variables` procedure, which accepts four arguments: the source environment, which is always `user-interaction-environment`, the bound symbol, the new environment, and the symbol to be bound (always the same as the second argument in this use).

+     4. Return the new environment.